Kidchris/funTraining/ReadMe.md

-this is a file about Mnist dataset\nTe model predict 98%
+this is a file about Mnist dataset
+The model predict 98%